 - Then read back through Young Poets Networkers’ tips for editing, in two articles: getting in the right mind-set and editing/redrafting.

 Maybe you’ve had an idea for something – an epic poem, a sonnet sequence, a particular subject, trying spoken word or page poetry, starting your own magazine, setting up a writers’ group with your friends, or a live literature event – and you’ve been putting it off.
 Resolve to do it this year.
 Commit to it in the comments below and we’ll do all that we can to support you.

 4. Submit to magazines and competitions

-When we asked Twitter for their poetry resolutions, most people responded with the desire to put their poetry into the world in 2018.
+When we asked Twitter for their poetry resolutions, most people responded with the desire to put their poetry into the world this year.